-Edinburgh, is the Patron of the V&W Destroyer Association.
+Edinburgh, accepted an invitation to became the Patron of the V&W Destroyer Association.
 Prince

 Philip served on the V and W class destroyer and flotilla leader, HMS Wallace,